Get

 Dr. Martin Goldstein (Dr. Marty) is a renowned veterinarian who has been in practice for over 40 years.
 During that time frame, he’s learned a thing or two about dog and cat nutrition, and what he’s learned compelled him to formulate a healthy pet food with all the vital nutrients that dogs and cats need to thrive.

 This food is not quite as expensive as its competitors, but it’s not cheap either.
-However, with better quality and wholesome ingredients without any unnecessary and harmful ingredients, this food may be worth the extra expense if you want to stick with kibble.
+However, with quality ingredients and no fillers or artificial preservatives, this food may be worth the extra expense if you prefer a freeze-dried raw format over fresh refrigerated food.

 How Is Dr. Marty’s Food Made?